pkibbey/pkibbey.github.io/src/content/blog/design-systems.md

 author: Phineas
 ---

-### The Dream of a Unified Design System
-When I first embarked on the journey to create a design system for my company, it felt like tackling one of the most impactful challenges in frontend engineering.
-Our applications—spanning a mix of legacy and modern frameworks—were a chaotic patchwork of inconsistent styles, duplicated components, and hard-to-maintain code.
+_When I first embarked on the journey to create a design system for my company, it felt like tackling one of the most impactful challenges in frontend engineering.
+Our applications—spanning a mix of legacy and modern frameworks—were a chaotic patchwork of inconsistent styles, duplicated components, and hard-to-maintain code._

 The promise of a design system was clear:
 1. **Consistency** across all products.